aesgeorges/GridImageSearch/README.md

 ✓User can tap on any image in results to see the image full-screen

-[in progress] User can scroll down “infinitely” to continue loading more image results (up to 8 pages)
+✓ [with some errors] User can scroll down “infinitely” to continue loading more image results (up to 8 pages)